dvreeze/ocp-java-17-learning/doc/chapter04-core-apis.md

 var daily2 = Duration.of(1, ChronoUnit.DAYS); // equivalent to the former Duration

 var everyMinute = Duration.ofMinutes(1); // PT1M
-var everyMinute2 = Duration.of(1, ChronoUnit.MINUTES); // equivalent to the former Duation
+var everyMinute2 = Duration.of(1, ChronoUnit.MINUTES); // equivalent to the former Duration

 var everyTenSeconds = Duration.ofSeconds(10); // PT10S; similar for millis and nanos
-var everyTenSeconds2 = Duation.of(10, ChronoUnit.SECONDS); // ChronoUnit can also express MILLIS and NANOS)
+var everyTenSeconds2 = Duration.of(10, ChronoUnit.SECONDS); // ChronoUnit can also express MILLIS and NANOS)
 ```

 Durations can be used in the same way as Periods, using methods such as `plus`.
 Durations cannot be used with `LocalDate`.